Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 5. Buy house brands when you can.

-Many products (not just food) are available in a store-brand or generic form for significantly less money.
+Many products (not just food) are available in store-brand or generic form for significantly less money.
 Look carefully at the ingredients in generic and name-brand products to see how similar they are.
-If they’re close, go with the generic one regularly to consistently trim money from your shopping bill.
+If they’re close, use the generic one regularly to trim money from your shopping bill.

 1. Downgrade your medical aid, but be on one.

-Medical aids in South Africa are costly.
-If possible, it is better to have hospital cover only, than not to have a medical aid at all.
-If you cannot afford to pay premiums for full cover, opt for more slim-lined options that suit your budget, rather than cancelling it totally.
+Medical aid in South Africa is costly.
+If possible, it is better to have hospital cover only than not to have medical aid at all.
+If you cannot afford to pay premiums for full cover, opt for more slim-lined options that suit your budget rather than cancelling it.
 This is particularly fitting for people who don’t rely on regular medications or go to the doctor all that much.
 It is risky to depend on government health services in South Africa.

-2. Shop around for house and car insurance (or bundle them together).
+2. Shop for house and car insurance (or bundle them together).

 Get a few quotes to get the best deal for you.
 Also, revise your insurance every year to make sure you are covered.
-Most insurance companies also offer a good discount if you bundle your homeowners and auto policies together.
+Most insurance companies also offer discounts if you bundle your homeowners and auto policies.

 1. Lower your cell phone bill.

-What is the least amount of data and airtime you can get away with?
-South Africans spend huge amounts of money on the latest cell phones and data.
+What is the least amount of data and airtime you can handle?
+South Africans spend vast amounts of money on the latest cell phones and data.
 The type of cell phone is not a reflection of your wealth.
 You don’t have to upgrade every two years, and you don’t have to buy the top phone in the range.

 2. Consider cheaper childcare options.

-Compare childcare options in your area to see if a cheaper alternative would be a better value.
-Or get creative in trying to cut back your existing childcare by a day or two — for instance, look into a nanny-share arrangement, or try working a later shift once a week so you can be home during the day.
+Compare childcare options in your area to see if a cheaper alternative would be better.
+Or get creative in cutting back your existing childcare by a day or two — for instance, look into a nanny-share arrangement, or try working a later shift once a week so you can be home during the day.
 If you’re lucky enough to live near grandparents, they might be willing to watch the kids part-time while you work.

 3. Reduce or eliminate organized child activities.

 The high cost of children’s sports can spiral out of control if you don’t keep it in check.
-To minimize these costs, look at the actual expenses involved with any sport or activity before letting your children sign up.
+To minimize these costs, look at the actual expenses of any sport or activity before letting your children sign up.
 Kids don’t have to take part in everything.

 4. It is okay to stop tithing, at least temporarily.

 If your budget is bursting at the seams, consider cutting back on your religious tithing.
-If this spiritually troubles you, talk to your spiritual group leader about the issue – they’ll usually be very supportive of this if you need some time to get your own house in order.
-Once you get back on your feet, you’ll likely be in the position to give even more than you did before.
+If this spiritually troubles you, talk to your spiritual group leader about the issue – they’ll usually be very supportive if you need some time to get your house in order.
+Once you get back on your feet, you’ll likely be able to give even more than you did before.

 5. Stop buying so much clothing.

 How many clothes do you actually need?
-Buy clever, and only what you really need.
+Buy clever and only what you need.
 Refrain from buying brand names.
-If you can knit or sow – consider making your own clothes.
+If you can knit or sow, consider making your own clothes.
 You can make 4 high-quality dresses for the price of buying one.

 6. Reduce grooming expenses.

-Instead of having your hair cut and styled weekly, cut back to once a month.
-If your hairstyle cost a lot to maintain, consider a simpler easier to care for style.
-If possible, colour hair yourself at a quarter of the price of a salon colour.
-Do your own nails.
+Instead of having your hair cut and styled weekly, cut it back to once a month.
+If your hairstyle costs a lot to maintain, consider a simpler, easier-to-care-for style.
+If possible, colour your hair yourself for a quarter of the price of a salon colour.
+Do your nails instead of opting to visit a salon.

 7. Reduce or eliminate consumable habits (such as smoking, alcohol, etc.).